rancher/docs/content/rancher/v2.6/en/helm-charts/_index.md

 Most Rancher tools have additional pages located in the toolbar below the _"Apps & Marketplace"_ section to help manage and use the features.
 These pages include links to dashboards, forms to easily add Custom Resources, and additional information.

 > If you are upgrading your chart using _"Customize Helm options before upgrade"_ , please be aware that using the _"--force"_ option may result in errors if your chart has immutable fields.
 This is because some objects in Kubernetes cannot be changed once they are created.
+To ensure you do not get this error you can:
+  * use the default upgrade option ( i.e do not use _"--force"_ option )
+  * uninstall the existing chart and install the upgraded chart
+  * delete the resources with immutable fields from the cluster before performing the _"--force"_ upgrade